 The master's degree in Teacher Leadership is a 30-credit program designed to prepare educational leaders who are capable of implementing innovative instructional approaches and enhancing the effectiveness of their organizations.
 The program is primarily focused on PK-12 settings.
 However, it can also apply to a diversity of other private and non-profit sector organizations.
-Students may select from three strands of specialization.
+Students may select from two strands of specialization.

 Development of skills in promoting teacher collaboration, instructional coaching, and curriculum development for diverse learners across the PK-12 spectrum.

 Exploration of the social, political, philosophical, and ethical dimensions of educational policy and practice.